itsofficialsandeep/fileanalyzer/README.md

 ![Screenshot (345)](https://github.com/itsofficialsandeep/fileanalyzer/assets/87613024/5f50ebb0-3c0d-43c7-9d86-1e4a2a1ae11e)

 ## Note:
-There is lot of scope for improvement in this app.
+There is a lot of scope for improvement in this app.